Is there an onsen in Singapore? I’m happy to report that the answer is yes!

 In Japan, tattoos are deemed uncool as they have gang ties.
 Therefore, people with tattoos are prohibited from entering communal onsens.
 Yes, even those of you with tiny tattoos, unfortunately!

-3. Be Prepared To Not Wear Anything
+3. Be Prepared Not To Wear Anything

 If you’re self-conscious about going in naked and wish to bring a swimsuit along, I’m sorry, but you will not be allowed to enter the onsen.
 As one local Japanese person once told me, “You go in as you came into this world”.
 That means you’ll have to remove even your undergarments before entering!